duniter/duniter/protocol.md

 ## Individuals

-An individual is represented by a OpenUDC certificate, which basically is an OpenPGP certificate (i.e.: an OpenPGP public key) with a OpenUDC-specific string for the comment field for one of its OpenPGP UID.
+An individual is represented by an OpenUDC certificate, which basically is an OpenPGP certificate (an OpenPGP public key) with an OpenUDC-specific string for the comment field for one of its OpenPGP UID.

 An OpenUDC certificate MUST be entirely stored, not just some parts of it.
 It may either be stored in binary or ASCII-Armored format (see [OpenPGP RFC (4880)](http://tools.ietf.org/html/rfc4880) for more details).